uvapl/uva-prog-physics/10 Workshops/30 Week 5/10 Introduction.md

 # Your last workshop!

-This *Python Practice* section kick off your 9th day of Python programming.
+This workshop will kick off your 9th day of Python programming.
 Today, you'll learn about everything about data types in Python, and something about debugging!

 ## Preparation